 Statute of Limitations

 The statute of limitations is an important law to know.
-It limits the time you must file a lawsuit over asbestos and mesothelioma.
+It limits the time you have to file a lawsuit over asbestos and mesothelioma.
+This timeframe is crucial because missing it means losing the chance to seek justice and compensation.

-Further, loved ones can file on behalf of a deceased victim within three years of the death or within three years of finding out the cause of death.
+Loved ones can also file on behalf of a deceased victim within three years of the death or within three years of finding out the cause of death.
+Acting promptly ensures that you don’t forfeit your right to legal action due to expired deadlines.

 Statute of Repose in Asbestos Construction Cases